Staten Island, NY skyline

-Staten Island, NY Crime Rate
+Staten Island, NY Crime Rate & Safety

-Lower crime than 69% of U.S. cities
+Lower crime than 48% of major U.S. cities

 Is Staten Island Safe?

-With an overall crime index of 93, Staten Island has a 7% lower crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 266.
-However, safety varies dramatically by neighborhood, with areas like Woodrow earning an A+ grade while St. George rates C-.
+Staten Island has a crime rate that is 18% below the national average.
+Your chance of becoming a victim of violent crime is 1 in 302.

 Crime Index Comparison